MachineLemonade/docs/v0.10/getting-started.md

 Whether you're exploring our [Enterprise](https://astronomer.io/enterprise) or [Cloud](https://astronomer.io/cloud) offering, we've designed this to be a great way to get to know our platform.

-## Start a Trial
+## Start Trial

-If you haven't already, kick off your 14-day Astronomer Trial [here](https://www.astronomer.io/trial/).
+If you haven't already, [start an Astronomer Trial](https://www.astronomer.io/trial/).

-## Create an Account on Astronomer

-Your first step after kicking off your trial is to [create an account on Astronomer](https://app.astronomer.cloud/signup).

 ### Authorization